E. Pierce Marshall

 Everett Pierce Marshall (January 12, 1939 – June 20, 2006) was an American petroleum industry executive.
-He was the beneficial owner of 16% of Koch Industries, which he received as an inheritance from his father, J. Howard Marshall II.
+He was the owner of 16% of Koch Industries (both directly and indirectly received as an inheritance from his father, J. Howard Marshall II).
 He spent the last 12 years of his life as a defendant in lawsuits by his stepmother, Anna Nicole Smith, and his brother, J. Howard Marshall III, who both sought part of his father's fortune after being left out of the will and testament.

+Marshall served on the Board of Directors of Koch Industries from 1983 until his death in 2006.

 Early life and education

-Marshall attended The Webb Schools, Millersburg Military Institute, and then graduated from Culver Military Academy in 1956.
+Marshall attended Millersburg Military Institute and Culver Military Academy, then graduated from The Webb Schools in 1956.
 He received an undergraduate degree from Pomona College in 1961.